LivecomDev/WechatEmojis/README.md

 # WechatEmojis: CSS sprites and images
 -----------------------------------------------------------------------

-A repository with the wechat emoji set, as published in 2021.
+A repository with the wechat emojis (images and css spritesheet) as published in 2021.

 -----------------------------------------------------------------------